opencomputeproject/HWMgmt-OCP-Profiles/HWMgmt/OCPBaselineRedfishServiceSpec.md

 }
 ```

+## Remove a user

+The `ManagerAccount` resource represents an individual user that can access the Redfish service.
+For the full schema definition, see the `ManagerAccount` sections of the reference guide in the [*Redfish Data Model Specification*](#dsp0268).

 To remove a user account, perform a `DELETE` operation on a `ManagerAccount` resource:

 ```http
 DELETE /redfish/v1/AccountService/Accounts/3
 ```

-## Certificate management
+## Generate a CSR

 The `CertificateService` resource contains service-level actions for managing certificates and references to all certificates in the service.
-The `Certificate` resource represents an individual certificate availabe on the Redfish service.
-For the full schema definition, see the `CertificateService` and `Certificate` sections of the reference guide in the [*Redfish Data Model Specification*](#dsp0268).
+For the full schema definition, see the `CertificateService` sections of the reference guide in the [*Redfish Data Model Specification*](#dsp0268).

 To generate a certificate signing request for a new certificate, perform a `POST` operation on the `GenerateCSR` action: